SubZane/simplegmaps/README.md

 * `getFromAddress`: ID of the input element to hold the address to set the route start point
 * `externalLink`: ID of the link element to be used when targeting a button to open up the map in a new tab.
 On mobile devices either Apple Maps or Google Maps app is opened instead.
 * `defaultTravelMode`: The default travel mode is nothing else specified.
 Choose between DRIVING, WALKING or BICYCLING
+* `multipleInfoWindows`: Set to true to allow opening multiple infoWindows at the same time.

 ####Events
 * `onInit`: Triggers when plugin has initialized.